 What is a portfolio?

 Your portfolio is a collection of work and ideas that demonstrate the state of your creative development.
-We want to see what you create to imagine how you might succeed at Emily Carr.
+Your portfolio will be reviewed by faculty members who teach across the disciplines at Emily Carr.
+We want to see what you create, to learn about your art, design, and media making processes, and to get a glimpse of the ideas and projects that you have been working on, so that we can imagine how you might succeed at Emily Carr.

 There is no rigid or fail-safe formula for a good portfolio: we are looking for that unique combination of creativity, engagement, and inspiration that makes art, design and media education suitable for you.